SourceVietnam news

 Drayage and intermodal transportation are two interrelated concepts in the logistics industry, yet they represent distinct aspects of the transportation process.
 While intermodal transportation involves the use of multiple modes of transport such as ships, trains, trucks, and airplanes to move goods or containers, rather than relying on a single mode, Drayage specifically refers to the short-haul transportation of goods, typically containers, by truck over relatively short distances as part of a longer journey.

 Although Drayage and intermodal transportation are distinct concepts, Drayage plays a vital role in linking these various modes of transport.
 It ensures a seamless transition of goods between different transportation stages, effectively minimizing both warehousing time and associated costs.
 By facilitating the smooth transfer of cargo across different transport legs, Drayage significantly enhances the efficiency of the entire logistics process.
-When combined with intermodal transportation, Drayage contributes to a faster and more streamlined movement of goods, ultimately improving the overall efficiency and effectiveness of global supply chains.
+When combined with intermodal transportation, Drayage contributes to a faster and more streamlined movement of goods, ultimately improving global supply chains’ overall efficiency and effectiveness.

 Understanding Drayage Costs and Charges

-Businesses need to have a clear understanding of the cost structure associated with Drayage services to accurately budget their shipping expenses.
+Businesses need to clearly understand the cost structure associated with Drayage services to accurately budget their shipping expenses.
 Drayage costs can vary depending on several factors, including distance, type of cargo, and the level of service required.
 Here are some common charges associated with drayage:

 • Fuel Surcharge: This fee is subject to adjustments based on fluctuations in fuel prices.
 It reflects the variable cost of fuel, which can impact the overall expense of transporting cargo.